 Museum and Visitor Center Operations is comprised of expenses associated with operating the 139,000 square foot Museum and Visitor Center, including expenses for ticketing and reservations, visitor services, and operating costs for the museum, film, and Cyclorama painting.
-Also included in this category are expenses related to sales and ticketing for the Eisenhower National Historic Site, bus tour operations, and operating costs for the David Wills House, and the Gettysburg Lincoln Railroad Station.
+Also included in this category are expenses related to sales and ticketing for the Eisenhower National Historic Site and bus tour operations.
 Attractions at the Museum and Visitor Center include: